yassargo/migrating-the-unmigrateable/MtU-00-introduction/notes.md

 - How to assess what you actually have _(spoiler: most plants don't fully know)_
 - How to phase a migration without touching your 99.9% uptime requirement
-- What CRA actually means for asset owners — not just manufacturers
+- What CRA actually means for asset owners, not just manufacturers
 - The templates and frameworks that make projects like this manageable

 I'll cite sources.
 I'll flag what I know versus what I'm still figuring out.
 No fake authority — just honest research made useful.

-If this is a problem you're living, managing, or consulting around — follow along.
+If this is a problem you're living, managing, or consulting around, then follow along.

 And to kick things off: **what's the biggest obstacle you hit when modernising legacy OT infrastructure comes up internally?**